 What To Serve With a Violet Drink?

-Serve this Starbucks Violet Drink recipe on its own, or if you want a little nibble, try pairing it with something sweet but still a little on the bland side to let the flavors of the drink shine through.
+Serve this Starbucks Violet Drink recipe on its own, or, if you want a little nibble, pair it with something sweet but still a little bland to let the drink’s flavors shine through.
 Pound cake or sugar cookies would work well.

 You can prepare many components of this purple drink recipe in advance: